johanvergeer/codingwithjohan-pelican/themes/material-kit/README.md

 > HOMEPAGE_BANNER

 Image for the homepage banner.
 Be aware that the directory of this file must be in `STATIC_PATHS`.
 A grey area is displayed when the image is not found.

+> FAVICON

+Path to the favicon icon.
+This should be a 32x32 png image.
+Be aware that the directory of this file must be in `STATIC_PATHS`.
+A default favicon is displayed when the image is not found.